vanzonr/eve/README.md

-# Better virtual environment management
+# eve - Easier virtual environment management

 ## Installation

-  - Copy `modeve` and `venv2jup` to a place in the PATH.
+  - Copy `initeve` and `venv2jup` to a place in the PATH.
   - Make sure `venv2jup` is executable.
-  - In initialization scipts (e.g. .bashrc), add `source modeve`
+  - In initialization scipts (e.g. .bashrc), add `source initeve`

 The latter defines a `eve` function.